-Template for startup businesses pdf startup template
+- Template for startup businesses: pdf startup template.

-Template for existing businesses pdf existing business template
+- Template for existing businesses: pdf existing business template.

-A basic business plan outlines the answers to questions about your intentions such as:
+A basic business plan outlines the answers to questions about your intentions, such as:

-- Is there demand for your products
+- Is there a demand for your products?

-- Highlighting your own strengths and weaknesses
+- What are your explicit strengths and weaknesses?

-- Assigning key employees to tactical plans
+- Have you assigned key employees to your tactical plans?

-- Developing your financial plans
+- How robust are your financial plans?

 Structure of Business Plans

-Here is a basic structure in summary from the downloads above:
+Here's the basic structure in summary from the downloads above: